 - Take personal responsibility for his or her own actions and behavior.

 Students transferring from one institution to another often experience transfer shock, represented by a decrease in grades and other undesireable experience resulting from a major academic change.
 We are here to help you with your transition to ensure it is a smooth one.
-Contact us today.
+Make an appointment by visiting the College of Science and Mathematics Office of Student Services (106 Oelman Hall) or calling (937) 775-3180.

 Additional information is located on our admissions page.